marhs/pfc/README.md

 Open src/interfaz.py with your Python interpreter.

 ##### Security note
-The main goal in this project is to let students visualize and experiment with an group key agreement protocol.
-This is a educational project, so it's encouraged not to use it in a production enviroment.
-It's not fully tested and may contain a lot of security problems.
+The main goal in this project is to let students visualize and experiment with a group key agreement protocol.
+This is a educational project, so it's encouraged not to use it in production enviroments.
+It's not fully tested and may contain a lot of security issues.
-If you have any questions, feel free to mail me.
+If you have any questions, feel free to contact me.